Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 Lifestyle Changes

-PTSD-related anxiety and depression often cause poor eating habits and sedentary behavior, further increasing the risk.
+PTSD-related anxiety and depression often cause poor eating habits, disrupted sleep patterns, and sedentary behavior, further increasing the risk of obstructive sleep apnea (OSA).

 What Is a Nexus Letter for Sleep Apnea Secondary to PTSD?
 And Why Is it Important?